Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Methods

 \subsection{Loss Function Definitions}

 The performance of both the surrogate solver and the DISCOMAX solver depends on the choice of additional loss functions.
-We propose a novel Hessian loss and compare it with the ``Gibbs loss'' presented by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}.
-The total loss, including direct and auxiliary losses can be written as:
+We propose a novel non-masked Hessian loss and compare it with the masked ``Gibbs loss'' presented by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}.
+The total loss per data point, including direct and auxiliary losses, can be written as:

-where the first two loss terms are standard mean-squared error losses to penalize incorrect predictions directly:
+where the first two loss terms are standard mean-squared error losses to penalize incorrect predictions directly through the differentiable prediction:

+and can optionally be masked by $m^{k}_{G}$, based on conditions explained below.
+In this work, the mask is only applied when the Gibbs loss is also used, and otherwise set to 1.